 - The data is enriched with Watson Natural Language Understanding.

 - The data is enriched with Watson Visual Recognition.

 - Use a dashboard to visualize the enriched data and uncover hidden insights.

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README file.

-This pattern showed how to combine a Jupyter Notebook, PixieDust, and IBM Watson cognitive services to glean useful marketing insight from a vast body of unstructured Facebook data.
+This pattern showed how to combine a Jupyter Notebook, IBM Watson services, Cloud Object Storage and dashboards to glean useful marketing insight from a vast body of unstructured Facebook data.
 The pattern is part of the Get started with natural language processing learning path.